andersonfrailey/andersonfrailey.github.io/_mdcontent/about.md

 ---

-I'm currently an Economics PhD student at the University of Virginia.
+I'm currently an Economics PhD candidate at the University of Virginia.
 I work on open source policy modeling with a primary focus on tax models in the [Policy Simulation Library](https://www.pslmodels.org) (PSL).
 Prevoiusly, I worked as a research associate in the [Open Source Policy Center](https://www.ospc.org) at the [American Enterprise Institute](https://www.aei.org).